ai-aimbot/AIMr/README.md

 kbot is an AI aimbot that utilizes the yolov7 detection model.
 The `normal.py` file displays a window with the detection rendering, while the `streamer.py` file runs without displaying the window, resulting in slightly faster performance.

+In the two weeks I've tested this on CS:GO I have not been banned.

 The files with V serve as prototypes for achieving smooth and consistent adjustments.
 When executed, they prompt the user to choose between two options: 1 (shoot) and 2 (do not shoot).
 Option 1 provides a reasonably smooth aiming experience, with shooting (Set delay so may not be perfect for some weapons).
 Option 2 offers slightly better aiming performance than the option 1 version, but the shooting functionality is unimplemented.

 [![Views](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fkbdevs%2Fai-aimbot&count_bg=%239279B5&title_bg=%23555555&icon=&icon_color=%23FFFFFF&title=Views&edge_flat=false)](https://hits.seeyoufarm.com)